 Residential living not only supplements and supports the student's academic endeavors, it also supports the individual emotionally and physically.
 Resident Directors advise and refer staff and students for diverse problems ranging from academic support to depression.
 Creating opportunities for student involvement can have significant impact on student retention, as national studies show.

 Resident Directors maintain full time office hours, in addition to responding to emergency/crisis situations 24 hours, 7 days a week.
-Weekend duty is split among the professional live in staff and grad students (when applicable).
+Weekend duty is split among the professional live in staff and grad students.

-Assignments will be made to specific tasks or duties including but not limited to judicial board, license appeals, safety committee, family housing, staff training and selection, leadership training, programming committees, and other departmental and university committees.
+Assignments will be made to specific tasks or duties including but not limited to judicial board, license appeals, department committees, family housing, staff training and selection, and some university committees.

-Summer duties could include assisting with summer housing, conferences, room assignments, program planning for the academic year, or other duties as assigned by the Area Coordinator, Associate Director for Residence Life, or the Director.
+Summer duties could include assisting with summer housing, conferences, orientation, room assignments, program planning for the academic year, or other duties as assigned.

-- Staff (25%) - With other professional staff, develop job descriptions and hiring criteria for resident assistant staff.
-Participate in the hiring process of all student staff after determining staffing requirements of the complex.
+Staff (25%).
+With other professional staff, develop job descriptions and hiring criteria for resident assistant staff.
+Participate in the hiring process of all student staff after determining staffing requirements of the residence hall.
 Assist in the development and presentation of a resident assistant training program, including an academic class, orientation activities, fall and spring training, and on-going training.
-Directly supervise all paraprofessional student staff.
+Directly supervise Resident Assistants.
 Conduct meetings with staff, including individual conferences as needed.
-Formal evaluations will occur once per semester.

-- Conduct (15%) - Develop, coordinate, and implement departmental, university, and state policy related to conduct for the residential area; train staff on conduct procedures and expectations; confront policy violators; meet with all reported violators that reside in the facility, maintaining documentation for each case and providing appropriate information to other university officials.
+Conduct (15%).
+Develop, coordinate, and implement departmental, university, and state policy related to discipline for the residential area; train staff on disciplinary procedures and expectations; confront policy violators; meet with all reported violators that reside in the facility, maintaining documentation for each case and providing appropriate information to other university officials.
 Investigate facts and establish sanctions on cases in which the student accepts responsibility.
 Coordinate and participate in referral processes involving the Asst.
-Director, Director of Office of Student Conduct or Residence Hall Conduct Board.
+Director, Director of Student Judicial Affairs or Residence Hall Judicial Board.

-- Housing Operations (10%) - Coordinate front desk operations that are open nearly 24 hours per day to provide service and security for residents.
+Housing Operations (10%).
+Coordinate front desk operations that are open nearly 24 hours per day to provide service and security for residents.
 Follow up on maintenance or housekeeping needs of the complex.
 Perform housekeeping inspections on routine basis.
-Maintain key control and room condition reports following departmental policy.
-Perform other related administrative tasks as necessary.
+Maintain key control following departmental policy.

-- Leadership Development (10%) - Directly advise Hall Government and assist with leadership development programs sponsored by the department or University.
-Provide advice and assistance to the Residence Hall Association and other organized groups within the residence halls.
+Leadership Development (10%) Provide advice and assistance to the Leadership Councils and other organized groups within the residence halls.

-- Other Assignments (10%) - Other duties or department tasks as assigned by the Area Coordinator/Associate Director for Residence Life or the Director.
+Other Assignments (10%).
+Other duties or department tasks as assigned by the Asst.
+Director for Residence Life or the Director.